wp-plugins/smart-countdown-fx/wp-content/plugins/smart-countdown-fx/readme.txt

 * years and months (along with “traditional” weeks, days, hours, minutes and seconds) can be displayed in the countdown interval.

-* counter digits changes are animated and these animations are not hard-coded – site administrator can easily switch between available <a href="http://smartcalc.es/wp/index.php/category/animation-profiles/">animation profiles</a> included with the plugin or added later.
+* counter digits changes are animated and these animations are not hard-coded – site administrator can easily switch between available animation profiles, included with the plugin or added later.

-* event [import plugins][5] support, no need to manually edit widget settings or shortcode for recurring events.
+* event import plugins support, no need to manually edit widget settings or shortcode for recurring events.

 **Other features**

 Smart Countdown FX can show both countdown and count up counters, and it will switch to the “count up” mode automatically when the event time arrives.
 Event description can be configured individually for countdown and count up modes and can containt HTML markup allowed for a post.

 Smart Countdown FX supports different layouts.
-Most popular layouts (sidebar, shortcode, shortcode compact, etc.) are included in the package and can be selected in the widget options or using a [shortcode][1] attribute.
+Most popular layouts (sidebar, shortcode, shortcode compact, etc.) are included in the package and can be selected in the widget options or using a shortcode attribute.
 Custom layout presets can be easily created using existing ones as a starting point.
-You will find detailed instructions in the [documentation][2].
+You will find detailed instructions in the documentation..

 Smart Countdown FX widget is responsive.
-Open [Layouts Demo][3] page on different handheld devices or just change your browser window width if you are on a desktop to see “responsive” feature in action.
+Open "Responsive" page on different handheld devices or just change your browser window width if you are on a desktop to see the feature in action.

 More than one countdown can be displayed on the same page, each instance with its individual settings and configuration.

 Events import plugins are supported.
-[View plugins][5] available for download

-[Project home page][6]
+[Project home page][1]

-For complete list of features [see this page][4]

 **Coming soon**